ui5-community/ui5-ecosystem-showcase/CONTRIBUTING.md

 ### Branches

 The development branch is the `main` branch.
-It only supports tooling extensions for UI5 Tooling **V3**.
-The tooling extensions which also support the older versions of the UI5 Tooling can be found in the [**V2** branch](https://github.com/ui5-community/ui5-ecosystem-showcase/tree/v2).
+It only supports tooling extensions for UI5 CLI **V3**.
+The tooling extensions which also support the older versions of the UI5 CLI can be found in the [**V2** branch](https://github.com/ui5-community/ui5-ecosystem-showcase/tree/v2).

 ### Initial Setup